zaakki-ahamed/Arabic_OCR_From_PDF/README.md

 ## Usage
 1. Install the required libraries from `requirements.txt`.
 2. Modify the `filePath` variable to point to your input PDF file.
+3. Set the path to the Tesseract OCR command in the script if needed.
-3. Run the script, and the combined PDF and translated text will be saved in the same directory.
+4. Run the script, and the combined PDF and translated text will be saved in the same directory.

 **Example:**
 ```python